 Their upturned mouth is designed to catch fallen insects, while their digestive system is specifically meant for meat.

 If you want to keep your Betta as healthy and happy as possible, try to use mainly live foods.
 This includes brine shrimp, plankton, Daphnia, glass worms, and tubifex.

 They will also eat these free-dried or frozen.
 You can also give them flake foods, but make sure to supplement the diet with occasional freeze-dried and live foods.

 One thing to note is that a Betta fish may overfeed, which could cause obesity and other health problems.
-We recommend feeding only small amounts of foods at least once a day.
+We recommend feeding only small amounts of food at least once a day.
 Remove any leftover so it doesn’t make the water dirty.

-Bettas will be perfectly fine living along and do not need any tank mate.
+Bettas will be perfectly fine living along and do not need any tank mates.
 However, most people prefer their aquarium to be filled with several fishes rather than just one Betta.